 Let me share what I have learned about removing the limiter so that you can safely put it off.

-Why remove the speed limiter from the cart?
+Why remove the speed limiter?

 In case some of you are curious about the why!